medplum/medplum/packages/docs/src/pages/blueprints/patient-portal.md

 # Patient Portal

-Build a patient facing application that allows users to view their records, fill out forms, schedule appointments, message their provider, view care plans, manage coverage and more.
+Build a patient facing application that allows users to view their records, fill out questionnaires, schedule appointments, message their provider, view care plans, manage coverage and more.
 Medplum provides a starter kit that accelerates development, is easy to customize and will scale with your organization.

 ## Sample Application